-Do I Pay the Ransomware
+Do I pay the ransom

 Do I Pay the Ransom?
 Insights from an Incident Responder